 The Data Protection Officer will establish a system to enable and facilitate the exercise of data subject rights related to:

-If an individual makes a request relating to any of the rights listed above, Shinfield Lodge Care Ltd. will consider each such request in accordance with all applicable data protection laws and regulations.
+If an individual makes a request relating to any of the rights listed above, Korian UK Ltd will consider each such request in accordance with all applicable data protection laws and regulations.
 No administration fee will be charged for considering and/or complying with such a request unless the request is deemed to be unnecessary or excessive in nature.
-Data subjects are entitled to obtain, based upon a request made in writing/email to: info@shinfieldview.com.
+Data subjects are entitled to obtain, based upon a request made in writing/email to info@grovelandpark.co.uk.

 It should be noted that situations may arise where providing the information requested by a data subject would disclose personal data about another individual.
 In such cases, information must be redacted or withheld as may be necessary or appropriate to protect that person’s rights.
-Detailed guidance for dealing with requests from data subjects can be found in Shinfield Lodge Care Ltd.’s ‘Data Subject Access Rights Policy and Procedure’ document.
+Detailed guidance for dealing with requests from data subjects can be found in Korian UK Ltd.’s ‘Data Subject Access Rights Policy and Procedure’ document.

 3.8.
 Law Enforcement Requests & Disclosures